oculus-samples/Unity-UltimateGloveBall/Documentation/Configuration.md

 ![Photon Whitelist](./Media/photon_whitelist.png "Photon Whitelist")

 The Photon Realtime transport should now work.
 You can check the dashboard in your Photon account to verify there is network traffic.

+## Upload to release channel
+To use the platform features, you will first need to upload an initial build to a release channel.
+For instructions you can go to the [developer center](https://developers.meta.com/horizon/resources/publish-release-channels-upload/).
+Then to be able to test with other users you will need to add them to the channel, more information in the [Add Users to Release Channel](https://developers.meta.com/horizon/resources/publish-release-channels-add-users/) topic.

+Once the initial build is uploaded you will be able to use any development build with the same application Id, no need to upload every build to test local changes.